l0ve2cr3ate/fullstack-open-2020/part4/blog-list/README.md

 **Optimizing beforeEach function**
 If you have an async `forEach` in your `beforeEach`, `beforeEach` won't wait for `forEach` to finish executing.
 Await commands in `forEach` are not in `beforeEach` function, but in separate functions, that `beforeEach` won't wait for.
 Fix --> use `promise.all` to wait for all async operations to be finished.
 `promise.all` transforms array of promises into a single promise that is fulfilled once every promise in the array is resolved. --> executes promises in parallel.
 If promises need to be executed in particular order, use `for...of`.

+Jest `toContain` method --> uses Object.is --> not suited for matching objects.
+To match objects in array use `toContainEqual` matcher.